-EDT is a system for analyzing aquatic habitat quality, quantity, and diversity relative to the needs of a focal species.
+Assessment of aquatic habitats for steelhead within the Lower Snake subbasin tributaries was accomplished with the Ecosystem Diagnostic and Treatment (EDT) model.
+The EDT model analyzes aquatic habitat quality, quantity, and diversity relative to the needs of a focal species.
 The purpose of the analysis is to identify stream reaches that can provide the greatest biological benefit based upon potential improvement in habitat conditions.
 This is accomplished by comparing historic aquatic habitat conditions in the watershed to those currently existing relative to life history needs of the focal species.
 The result of the analysis is identification of stream reaches that have high potential restoration and protection values.
 These values allow prioritization of corrective actions to gain the greatest benefit with the lowest risk for the focal species.

-For Asotin Creek summer steelhead and spring/fall Chinook salmon, the EDT analysis identified areas that currently have high production and should be protected (High Protection Value) and areas with the greatest potential for restoring life stages critical to increasing production (High Restoration Value).
-These initial EDT results were then reviewed in light of the following four considerations: 1) results of related assessment and planning documents (Limiting Factors Analysis, Asotin Subbasin Summary, Asotin Model Watershed Plan, etc.); 2) the necessary trade-offs between the biological benefits provided by enhancement potential of one geographic area versus another to achieve geographic prioritization; 3) balancing the needs of all aquatic focal species; and 4) physical and socioeconomic limitations.
+For summer steelhead, the EDT analysis identified areas that currently have high production and should be protected (High Protection Value) and areas with the greatest potential for restoring life stages critical to increasing production (High Restoration Value).
+These initial EDT results were then reviewed in light of the following four considerations: 1) results of related assessment and planning documents (Limiting Factors Analysis, Lower Snake Subbasin Summary, etc.); 2) the necessary trade-offs between the biological benefits provided by enhancement potential of one geographic area versus another to achieve geographic prioritization; and 4) physical and socioeconomic limitations.
 This type of review was necessary given the data gaps currently present in the EDT model and the fact that EDT is an ecologically-based model that does not incorporate factors such as limited access to wilderness areas.
-Through this review, the initial EDT results were modified in a limited number of instances to develop a group of priority restoration geographic areas and a group of priority protection geographic areas include the stream reaches themselves and the upland areas that drain to these reaches.
+Through this review, the initial EDT results were modified in a limited number of instances to develop a group of priority restoration geographic areas and a group of priority protection geographic areas.
+These geographic areas include the stream reaches themselves and the upland areas that drain to these reaches.
+Due to limited information present for Alpowa and Penawawa Creeks, Almota and Deadman Creeks, respectively, were used as reference reaches.

-The areas with the highest restoration value in the Asotin Subbasin are: Upper Asotin (Headgate Dam to Forks), Lower George Creek, Lower NF Asotin, Charley Creek, and Lower SF Asotin.
-Within these priority areas, the most negatively impacted life stages were identified for steelhead and spring Chinook.
-In each of these areas, the key environmental factors that contribute to losses in focal species performance, i.e. limiting factors, were also identified.
-Key limiting factors for steelhead and spring Chinook included the following: sediment, large woody debris, key habitat (pools), riparian function, stream confinement, summer water temperature, bedscour and flow.
-Flow was identified as a primary limiting factors through habitat enhancement is expected to benefit all aquatic focal species.
+In the Lower Snake Subbasin, all areas with the highest restoration value were the same areas that had the highest protection value.
+Thus, priority reaches are discussed as priority restoration/protection geographic areas.
+These areas were identified as follows: Almota Creek, Deadman Creek, Alpowa Creek, and Penawawa Creek.
+Within these priority areas, the most negatively impacted life stages were identified for steelhead and the key environmental factors that contribute to losses in focal species performance, i.e. limiting factors, were also identified.
+Key limiting factors for steelhead included the following: sediment, large woody debris, key habitat (pools), riparian function, stream confinement, summer water temperature, bedscour and flow.